• Skip to main content

 mother and 2 child frogs hopping on lily pads on Korean folktale book cover

-This is a Korean folk tale that explains why frogs croak loudly near water.
+This Korean folk tale explains why frogs croak loudly near water.
 Two young frogs never listen to their mother!
 They love to do exactly the opposite of what she says.
-When their mother dies, they bury her by the stream and croak loudly so she is not washed away.
+When their mother dies, they bury her by the stream and croak loudly so she is not washed away and forgotten.
 Ages 3 and up.

 The Firekeeper's Son book with Asian boy looking at flames on cover